Palestinian American teen shot dead by Israeli soldiers in West Bank, official says

 One severely injured boy and another with minor wounds were taken to a hospital in Ramallah, the Palestinian Authority health ministry said.

 The killing of a Palestinian-American teenager came just hours before Israeli Prime Minister Benjamin Netanyahu landed in the United States to meet President Donald Trump.
-CNN has reached out to the US State Department for comment.
+On Monday a US State Department spokesperson confirmed the death of a US citizen in the West Bank, offered condolences to the family and noted the death “occurred during a counter-terrorism operation” and that the Israeli military was investigating.

+“Out of respect for the privacy of the family during this difficult time, we have no further comment at this time,” the spokesperson said.

+The teenager grew up in New Jersey, according to Governor Phil Murphy, who expressed his condolences for the boy’s family.

 The killing or detention of American citizens in occupied Palestinian territories by Israelis and concerns about a lack of accountability date back years.
 In 2003, American activist Rachel Corrie, 23, was crushed by an Israeli army bulldozer while trying to block it from razing Palestinian homes in Gaza.
 Nine years later, an Israeli civil court ruled her death an accident.